 Encyclopedia Brown Takes the Cake (1982, 1983)

-Encyclopedia Brown and The Case of the Treasure Hunt
+Encyclopedia Brown and the Case of the Treasure Hunt

 Three of Diamonds